steelheaddigital/angular2-express-starter/readme.md

 Express/Angular2 Starter
 ========================
 This is a starter template for an Angular2 application with an express JSON API backend.
-It uses JSPM for client side dependencey management.
+Includes basic authentication.

 Install Dev Environment
 =======================
 1. Clone this repo
 2. Install Vagrant and Virtualbox
-3. In the directory where you cloned this repo, run
+3. In the directory where you cloned this repo, run the following to start the server

 `vagrant up`

-4. SSH into the new VM with

-`vagrant ssh`
+4. On your local machine make sure you have node and npm installed.

+5. Install angular-cli

+`npm install angular-cli`

-5. Start the app
+5. Start the client.

-`cd /vagrant && docker-compose up -d`
+`ng serve`

 A few other useful commands
 ---------------------------